powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 Tap changer controls for two-winding transformers are exported following the same rules explained in the previous section about three-winding transformers.
 See [tap changer control](#tap-changer-control).

+(cgmes-operational-limits-export)=
+### Operational limits

+PowSyBl exports IIDM loading limits to CGMES OperationalLimit elements as follows:
+- Permanent limits are exported with type PATL (Permanent Allowable Transmission Limit) and a corresponding OperationalLimit value.
+- Temporary limits are exported with type TATL (Temporary Allowable Transmission Limit), parameterized by the acceptable duration in seconds.
+If a temporary limit name is empty in IIDM, a fallback name is written in EQ as: TATL <acceptableDurationInSeconds> (for example: TATL 600).

+This applies to CurrentLimits, ActivePowerLimits, and ApparentPowerLimits.

 (cgmes-voltage-level-export)=
 ### Voltage level